What is Employee Onboarding and How Can You Onboard New Staff Effectively?

 What is employee onboarding?

 Employee onboarding is the process of introducing new employees into your business.
-It’s the practice of welcoming new recruits and providing them with guidance, training and support in their transition between new candidate to full-fledged employee.
+It’s the practice of welcoming new recruits and providing them with guidance, training, and support in their transition from new candidate to full-fledged employee.
 The whole process from beginning to end can last anywhere between 3-12 months.

 Why is onboarding important?